Mantle/Mantle/CONTRIBUTING.md

 We love that you're interested in contributing to this project!

-To make the process as painless as possible, we have just a couple guidelines that should make life easier for everyone involved.
+To make the process as painless as possible, we have just a couple of guidelines that should make life easier for everyone involved.

 ## Prefer Pull Requests